LIHEAP Rules Require Social Security Numbers and Protect Deployed Servicemembers

 What are some of the rules?

 - A person applying for LIHEAP must prove everyone living in the home has a valid Social Security number.
 Even young children in the home must have a Social Security number.
+There are some exceptions.

 - Rules protect active-duty service members and their families from utility shutoffs.